cycfi/elements/docs/layout.md

 <img width="60%" height="60%" src="{{ site.url }}/elements/assets/images/layout/vgrid.png">

-Vertical Grids are composites that lay out one or more child elements in a column following externally supplied vertical coordinates.
-Vertical Grids have fixed vertical sizes and computed horizontal sizes following the natural `limits` of its children.
+Vertical Grids are composites that lay out one or more child elements in a column following externally supplied vertical fractional positions.
+Vertical Grids have computed horizontal and vertical sizes following the natural `limits` of its children.

 #### Semantics
 1. The elements are laid out in a single column, top to bottom, immediately next to each other with no intervening space.
-2. The elements are positioned using the supplied coordinates.
+2. The elements are positioned vertically using the supplied fractional positions.
+The fractional positions values range from 0.0 to 1.0, which specify the child element's vertical position from top (0.0) to bottom (1.0).
 3. The grid's *minimum horizontal limit* is computed as the minimum of the children elements' *minimum horizontal limit*s.
 4. The grid's *maximum horizontal limit* is computed as the maximum of the